 Food Patch Testing for IBS

-The food allergy testing offered by our centers is a completely novel way of identifying foods that may cause IBS, as shown in our recent pivotal study, Food Patch Testing for Irritable Bowel Syndrome, published in the Journal of the American Academy of Dermatology (Stierstorfer MB, Sha CT, Sasson M. Food Patch Testing for Irritable Bowel Syndrome.
+The food allergy testing offered by our centers is a completely novel way of identifying foods that may cause IBS, as suggested in our proof-of-concept study, Food Patch Testing for Irritable Bowel Syndrome, published in the Journal of the American Academy of Dermatology (Stierstorfer MB, Sha CT, Sasson M. Food Patch Testing for Irritable Bowel Syndrome.
 J Am Acad Dermatol 2013;68:377-84) and more definitively validated in our second clinical study, Utility of Food Patch Testing in the Evaluation and Management of Irritable Bowel Syndrome, https://jofskin.org/index.php/skin/article/view/223.
 Our IBS testing identifies food allergies by looking for small allergic reactions that may occur on your skin after food test materials are placed in contact with your skin for 48 hours (see below).
 The testing also may be useful for individuals suffering from another gastrointestinal condition, eosinophilic esophagitis.